 - 1. The Admissions Committee of the Substance Abuse Counseling Program will follow the enrollment policies and procedures of the UCC. - 2.
-Responsible for student's recruitment. - 3.
-Will carefully review and evaluate the applications for admissions to the program, and will recommend to the President of the UCC the candidates to be admitted. - 4.
-Will reevaluate, as needed, the norms as the circumstances dictate. - 5.
-Review students' eligibility criteria. - 6.
-Review the admission formula based on the criteria that are predictors of student's success. - 7.
-Develop strategies to promote the Program.
+Will carefully review and evaluate the applications for admissions to the program, and will recommend to the President of the UCC the candidates to be admitted. - 3.
+Will reevaluate, as needed, the norms as the circumstances dictate.

+- 4. Review students' eligibility criteria. - 5.
+Review the admission formula based on the criteria that are predictors of student's success.